Supervision guidelines

 • monitoring employees’ conduct to ensure that those procedures are being followed.

-Corporations or individuals who run a business under a Class 2 licence will need to employ a Class 1 licence holder to be the licensee in charge (LIC) of their business.
+Corporations or individuals who run a business under a Class 2 licence need to employ a Class 1 licence holder to be the licensee in charge (LIC) of their business.

 Visit the licensee in charge page for more information about the requirements relating to LICs.